 You’re probably wondering: but wasn’t that a demotion?
 A demotion?

 You can think so if you focus on the hierarchies.
-What was important for my customer was that she could now do the work she had actually come to the company to do.
+What was important for my customer: she could now do the work she had actually come to the company to do.
 In my world, nothing takes more courage than following your own needs and doing what suits you and brings you fun and joy.
 And that’s what this manager did.
 She was now able to focus to her heart’s content on an issue that was important to her and that urgently needed work, as it had been neglected for too long.

 The move was in line with the results of countless studies that show that people perform better when they enjoy their work.

 Scientific studies show a strong correlation between engagement, satisfaction and performance at work.
-Organizational culture strengthens engagement and job satisfaction and leads to increased performance; engagement has a positive impact on job satisfaction, which in turn increases performance.
+Organizational culture strengthens engagement and job satisfaction and leads to increased performance.
+Engagement has a positive impact on job satisfaction, which in turn increases performance.

 What does this example tell us?
 It is worth paying attention to your own needs, as a manager or as an individual in a team, in order to have more fun at work and thus be and remain more productive.